microsoft/FluidFramework/.changeset/chubby-olives-say.md

 ---
 ---
 "section": tree
+highlight: true
 ---

-New Alpha APIs for tree data import and export
+✨ New!
+Alpha APIs for tree data import and export

 A collection of new `@alpha` APIs for importing and exporting tree content and schema from SharedTrees has been added to `TreeAlpha`.
 These include import and export APIs for `VerboseTree`, `ConciseTree` and compressed tree formats.